info@amethystresearch.net

 Goal:

-Disruptive component for
+Disruptive component for emerging

-emerging ground-to-satellite and satellite-to-satellite quantum
+ground-to-satellite and satellite-to-satellite

-encrypted communications and distributed quantum sensing.
+quantum encrypted communications and distributed

 Customer:

-and Space Administration (NASA)
+National Aeronautics and Space Administration

 Technology:

-Low-loss infrared
+Low-loss infrared Ultrawide Type II Hyperbolic

-Ultrawide Type II Hyperbolic metamaterials based on heavily doped InAs
+metamaterials based on heavily doped InAs and

-5µm.
+shorter than 5µm.

 Goal:

-Use III-V metamaterials as a
+Use III-V metamaterials as a low-low plasmonic

-low-low plasmonic material that can be integrated with traditional III-V
+material that can be integrated with traditional

-infrared devices such as photodetectors and photoemitters at a large
+III-V infrared devices such as photodetectors and

 Customer: